Engee documentation

 before(5, sec)[x >= 8]

-The transition occurs if less than 5 seconds have passed since the activation of the state and the value of the variable x is greater than or equal to 8.
+The transition occurs if less time has passed.
+5 seconds from the moment of activation of the state and the value of the variable x greater than or equal to 8.

 count